 The dreams also vary according to the dog’s breed and size.
 Since dogs spend more than half their day sleeping – they’ve plenty of time to think of their humans.

 “Humans dream about the same things they’re interested in by day, though more visually and less logically.
 There’s no reason to think animals are any different.
 Since dogs are generally extremely attached to their human owners, it’s likely your dog is dreaming of your face, your smell and of pleasing or annoying you.”Dr. Deirdre Barrett, Clinical and evolutionary psychologist at Harvard Medical School

 So the next time your puppy is sleeping – flapping paws and those rapid eye movements, he may well be dreaming about you.

+You may have seen a whimper or cry during their sleep.
 Researchers believe that dog dreams work in a similar way to human dreams.
 Sometimes dreams are good and at others, they may be nasty.
 It’s hard to tell if your dog is having a good dream or a nightmare but, if your dog seems disturbed while sleeping, it may be a nightmare.

 You should avoid waking a dog while he is sleeping.
 For dogs that get startled easily, are having listening issues or are old, may bite back.
 Instead of this gently stroking their back or calling out their name calmly would help.

 Sleep is important for your dog’s physical and mental health.
 Ensure that your pup gets plenty of time to relax and sleep.
 Deep dreaming sleep is as important for dogs as in humans.
 It helps in creating memories and learning.
 Dogs can sleep up to 16 hours a day.